 - Class 3 – Climbing a steep hillside with moderate cliff exposure.
-The use of hands are needed for climbing up.
+The use of hands is needed for climbing up.
 A rope may come in handy for beginning climbers but is not required.
 One may fall at a short distance.

 - Class 4 – Simple climbing steeper than class 3 and more exposed.
-Most people may use rope for assistance.
+Most people may use a rope for assistance.
 If fall, it could be fatal.

 - Class 5 – Technical climbing begins at this class.
 A rope and a harness would be needed to protect and catch a climber when fall.
-At this class, the climbs are subdivided into further rated categories for more details from easiest to hardest.
+In this class, the climbs are subdivided into further rated categories for more details from easiest to hardest.

 - Class 6 – Impossible to climb without aid.
-There are no hand or foot holds.
+There are no hand or footholds.
 There is a rating between A1 to A5 to give the details of difficulty.

 Rock Climbing of Classification 5

-5.1 to 5.6 Easy climbing for beginners with large hand holds and foot holds.
-Some times the routes are on a slab where the wall is ten to twenty degrees less vertical.
+5.1 to 5.6 Easy climbing for beginners with large handholds and footholds.
+Sometimes the routes are on a slab where the wall is ten to twenty degrees less vertical.

 Instead of adding a new class, 5.10, 5.11, and so on became open-ended to accommodate continuous new records being held by younger and talented climbers.
-At this level of rating and higher there is a huge range of difficulty from one grade to the next.
+At this level of rating and higher, there is a huge range of difficulty from one grade to the next.
 To clarify and make the rating more precise, each grade subdivides into a, b, c, and d according to the level of difficulty (easiest to most difficult).

 5.11 – 5.12 (a, b, c, & d) At this level, the rating is transitioning from hard to difficult.
 The walls are vertical and maybe overhang at times.
-The holds are smaller and requires more power and/or dynamic moves.
+The holds are smaller and require more power and/or dynamic moves.
 Lots and lots of practice as well as training.
 I encountered plenty of slippery slopers and tiny painful crimps at level 5.12 which required strong finger grips.
 I have not yet flash or send a 5.12 on a first try.

 5.13 to 5.15 (a, b, c, & d) This level is very difficult for the average climber.
 Strenuous climbing for the fingers and toes.
 This is the expert level that demands constant and strenuous training as well as raw natural talents.
 I do not have the courage to even try 5.13 yet.

-Protection rating is rated to indicate the spacing and protection available for an equipped and experienced climber.
+The protection rating is rated to indicate the spacing and protection available for an equipped and experienced climber.
 As mentioned at the beginning of the article, this rating is the same as the movie rating.
 You can find more information on Wikipedia.com.